Avalander/blog-posts/snake-clone.md

 1. We import the function `delay` from `hyperapp/fx`.
 2. We create the constant `SPEED`, which is the amount of milliseconds that will elapse between each frame.
 3. We create an action called `frame` that will spawn another frame every `SPEED` milliseconds.

+> On naming `SPEED`
+> ---
+> In this case, the name `SPEED` is not really accurate because what we are defining is *time over distance*, i.e., how much time it takes for the snake to move one cell. *Speed* is defined as *distance over time*, or what distance would the snake move in a given amount of time.
+Therefore, the constant `SPEED` defines the *inverse speed* of the snake, and not the *actual speed*.
+I couldn't find a name that was both short and intuitive for someone whose knowledge on physics is a bit rusty, so I chose to go with `SPEED`.
+Please, write in the comments if you know a better name.

 That's handy, but nothing is happening yet.
 We need to trigger the first frame, so the chain of updates will start rolling.
 Fortunately, `hyperapp`'s `app` function returns an object with all the actions wired, so we can just call `frame` for the first time from there.